FIS Marathon Cup presented by Worldloppet

 The FMC Official entry form must be submitted directly to the race organizing committee.

-Athletes must send all registration forms respecting the deadlines and payment procedures of each FIS Marathon Cup race organisation.
+Athletes must send all registration forms respecting the deadlines and payment procedures of each FIS Marathon Cup race organization.
 Any FIS Marathon Cup race entries sent after the registration deadline may be refused by the OC.

 FIS Marathon Cup competitors who do not qualify for the Red Group (5.
-Red Group) must provide proof of qualification for the elite wave upon registration in the event according to the OC rules.
+Red Group) must provide proof of qualification for the elite wave upon registration to the event according to the OC rules.